 It’s true in life that you generally get what you pay for.
 Buy a cheaply built house and you’re likely to eat up any savings with a new water heater, mold removal, new roof … you get the idea.
-The buy better, get more truth applies to car lifts, too, and of course your business depends on the reliability of your lifts.
-When evaluating dependability, consider:
+The "buy better, get more" truth applies to car lifts, too, and of course your business depends on the reliability of your lifts.

 - Quality of manufacturing facilities.
 How a lift is made matters.
 Look for ISO9001 certification – the highest international benchmark of quality.